FAQ

 • Project implementation (30% weighting).

-Applications to Open Call #3 must submit the following documents:
+Applications must submit the following documents:

 • Application form: administrative questions to be completed directly in the F6S platform.
 In addition, some general questions for statistical purposes and tick boxes to be clicked by third parties confirming they have read and agree with the conditions defined in this document.

+• Proposal description: document format containing the description of the project.
 In addition, the Annex E: Additional Applicant(s) Template has to be uploaded in case that more than 3 applicants participate as individuals (natural persons) or/and more than 3 applicants participate as organisations (legal entities) filled with the information about the applicant(s) that do not fit in the application form.

 Open Call - Evaluation Process